gabrielstik/typewriter.js/README.md

 `<p class="type" type-start="1000" type-interval="100">Type.js is a good tool!</p>`

-"Type.js is a good tool" will start writing after 1000ms and each letter will be write 100ms after the previous.
+"Type.js is a good tool" will start writing after 1000ms and each letter will be written 100ms after the previous.

 *Clone the project to try!*